NYAN-x-CAT/Lime-RAT/README.md

 # LimeRAT v0.1.7 [BETA]

+***Remote Administration Tool For Windows***

+---

+ ## Description
-***Simple yet powerful RAT which targeting Windows OS for educational purposes.
-This project is simple and easy to understand, It should give you a general knowledge about .NET malwares.***
+ Simple yet powerful RAT for Windows machines.
+This project is simple and easy to understand, It should give you a general knowledge about dotNET malwares and how it behaves.

  ---

 ## Main Features

 - **.NET**